Mghrabi/Automated_Data_Entry/README.md

-# TJM Desktop Data Entry Bot
+# Desktop Data Entry Bot

 > **⚠️ IMPORTANT NOTE**: This script has been tested successfully on **macOS only**.
 It has not been tested on Windows or Linux systems.

 ## Overview

-The TJM Desktop Data Entry Bot is an automated solution that fetches blog posts from the JSONPlaceholder API and creates formatted text files using desktop applications (TextEdit on macOS, Notepad on Windows).
+The Desktop Data Entry Bot is an automated solution that fetches blog posts from the JSONPlaceholder API and creates formatted text files using desktop applications (TextEdit on macOS, Notepad on Windows).
 The bot processes 10 blog posts and saves them as individual `.txt` files in a `tjm-project` directory on your desktop.

 ## Prerequisites